Courses Primarily for First and Second Year Students

 Biosynthetic chemistry as basis for survey of major classes of biomolecules, carbohydrates, amino acids, lipids, nucleotides, nucleic acids, and proteins.
 Current topics in bioorganic chemistry.
-Prerequisite: 210-3, 212-3, or consent of instructor.
+Prerequisite: 210-3 and 230-3 or, 212-3, or consent of instructor.

 CHEM 316-0 Medicinal Chemistry: The Organic Chemistry of Drug Design and Action

 Introduction to principles of drug design and mechanisms of drug action from a chemical viewpoint.
 Historical introduction, drug design and development, receptors, enzymes and enzyme inhibitors, DNA, drug metabolism, and prodrugs.
-Prerequisite: 210-3, 212-3, or consent of instructor.
+Prerequisite: 210-3 and 230-3 or, 212-3, or consent of instructor.

 CHEM 329-0 Analytical Chemistry